Rule 3701:1-66-05 | Medical general purpose radiographic equipment.

 (a) A means to limit the x-ray field in the plane of the receptor so that such field does not exceed each dimension of the image receptor by more than two per cent of the SID when the axis of the x-ray beam is perpendicular to the plane of the image receptor;

-(b) A means to align the center of the x-ray field with the center of the image receptor to within two per cent of the SID or for equipment uniquely designed where the beam axis is intended to be offset from the center of the image receptor, the x-ray field at the plane of the image receptor shall not extend beyond the image receptor; and
+(b) A means to align the center of the x-ray field with the center of the image receptor to within two per cent of the SID or for equipment uniquely designed where the beam axis is intended to be offset from the center of the image receptor, the x-ray field at the plane of the image receptor will not extend beyond the image receptor; and

 (c) Paragraphs (A)(6)(a) and (A)(6)(b) of this rule may be met with either:

-(i) An assortment of removable, fixed-aperture, beam limiting devices sufficient to meet the requirement for each combination of image receptor size and SID for which the unit is designed with each such device having clear and permanent markings to indicate the image receptor size and SID for which it is designed; or
+(i) An assortment of removable, fixed-aperture, beam limiting devices sufficient to meet the obligation for each combination of image receptor size and SID for which the unit is designed with each such device having clear and permanent markings to indicate the image receptor size and SID for which it is designed; or

 (i) Either the length or width of the x-ray field in the plane of the image receptor differs from the corresponding image receptor dimensions by more than three per cent of the SID, except as permitted by paragraph (A)(7)(c) of this rule;